-The lot for 174 Commonwealth was part of a larger parcel which included a13.5 foot open lot at the east, between the Hotel Vendôme and 172 Commonwealth, a 20 foot lot for 172 Commonwealth (built in 1885), and an irregular lot for 174 Commonwealth with a 22.01 foot frontage on Commonwealth and a 22.14 foot frontage on the alley.
-Charles Whitney had purchased the parcel on June 27, 1883, from William T. Hart, who had purchased it from the Commonwealth of Massachusetts on April 7, 1874.
+The lot for 174 Commonwealth was part of a larger parcel which included a 14 foot lot at the east, between the Hotel Vendôme and 172 Commonwealth (with about six inches of the hotel’s western wall on it and the remainder an open lot), a 20 foot lot for 172 Commonwealth (built in 1885), and an irregular lot for 174 Commonwealth with a 22.01 foot frontage on Commonwealth and a 22.14 foot frontage on the alley.
+Charles Whitney had purchased the parcel on June 27, 1883, from William Tenant Hart, who had purchased it from the Commonwealth of Massachusetts on April 7, 1874.

 On February 19, 1894, 174 Commonwealth was purchased from Luther Merrill by Sylvia Church (Sampson) Winslow, the wife of coal dealer George Marcus Winslow.
 They lived at 190 Commonwealth.